lspm-pkg/petaserver/README.md

 ## How does it work

-It uses discord and some HTTP stuff to make an API server which then a client like [ours](https://github.com/lspm-pkg/petaclient) will connect to.
+Petaserver uses Discord(.py) and FastAPI to make an API server which then a client like [petaclient](https://github.com/lspm-pkg/petaclient) can connect to.

 ---

-## How much is the size
+## How much can it store

-Technically unlimited but your your mileage may vary.
+The amount of storage is technically unlimited but your mileage may vary.

 ---